The Public Policy Process

 You will be enrolled for 10 weeks, including 1 week to access the platform and become familiar with the materials, 4 weeks of coursework, 2 weeks to do the oral exam and 3 weeks for potential resit time.

 To pay the tuition fee, please make the transfer to the following account.
-Upon payment, you will be registered as student, and contacted by your tutor.
-On average this takes 1-2 weeks.
+Upon payment, you will be registered as a student and contacted by your tutor.
+Please note that we need to receive the payment by the application deadline.
+On average, it takes 1-2 weeks between your transfer of funds and us receiving it.

 Bank account no. 65.76.18.705